Preparing shrimp on the grill is one of the easiest methods of cooking them. From start to finish, this recipe takes about 20 minutes to make!

-Simply coat the shrimp with olive oil and spices, thread them on skewers, and cook them for a total of six minutes.
+Simply coat the shrimp with olive oil and spices, thread them on skewers, and grill them for a total of six minutes.

-Shrimp are so delicious.
-I make them often for my family, and I have many ways of prepping them, including shrimp scampi, baked shrimp, and broiled shrimp.
+Shrimps are so delicious.
+I make them often for my family, and I have many ways of preparing them, including shrimp scampi, baked shrimp, broiled shrimp, and garlic butter shrimp.

-Grilling shrimp is one of the easiest and fastest ways of making them.
-And I love that you don't need to marinate the shrimp before cooking.
+This grilled shrimp recipe is one of my favorite ways to cook them.
+I love that you don't need to marinate the shrimp.
 Simply coat them in olive oil and spices, thread them on skewers, and grill.

-Shrimp are small, so they're ready fast, making them the ideal dish to make for a weeknight dinner.
+Shrimp are small, so they're ready fast, making them an ideal choice for a weeknight dinner.

 Jump to: